0xPolygon/cosmos-sdk/x/auth/README.md

 #### `multi-sign`

 The `multi-sign` command allows users to sign transactions that was generated offline by a multisig account.
+The multi signature functionality is not supported by Heimdall.

 ```bash
 simd tx multisign transaction.json k1k2k3 k1sig.json k2sig.json k3sig.json